THE KRAEMER GALLERY will present THE SALON: ART+DESIGN in NEW-YORK

 One understands why generations of prestigious customers have sensed this, the Rothschilds, once upon a time the Camondos and Castellanes, then Henry Ford Jr., Christian Dior, J.Paul Getty and, in more recent times, the Agnelli family, Jackie Kennedy and Karl Lagerfeld.” reveals the French author Pierre Assouline.

-Not only is Maison Kraemer the oldest Parisian gallery specializing in the finest 17th and 18th century furniture, it is also the most renowned.
+Not only is Maison Kraemer the oldest Parisian gallery specializing in the finest 17th and 18th-century furniture, but it is also the most renowned.